The art of photography

 Photography can be an art.
 Like painting or drawing it can make a copy of an scene or a situation at a moment in time, and preserve it, as faithfully as possible or with deliberate artistic interpretations or with accidental mistakes but still retain that moment.

 Photography started as the inspired use of light sensitive chemicals to produce a fixed image of an object from the light that was produced or reflected by the object.
-To improve the image, a glass lens was used to focus the light and a mechanical shutter and adjustable iris was added to control the exposure.
+To improve the image, a glass lens was used to focus the image, a mechanical shutter was added to control the speed of the exposure and an adjustable iris was added to control size of the aperture that allows the light in.
 From those ideas the film camera was invented in 1885 and the first 35mm film camera appeared about 30 years later.

-Now an electronic chip with tens of millions of light sensitive elements on it's surface is used in place of the light sensitive film, but the lens, shutter and iris equivalents are still there on most cameras, and the basic technical and optical rules that applied to the first film cameras still apply now.
+Now an electronic chip with tens of millions of light sensitive elements on it's surface is used in place of the light sensitive film, but focusing, shutter speed and aperture size are still the basis of image control on most cameras, and the basic technical and optical rules that applied to the first film cameras still apply now.
 Whereas there are no rules and seemingly no limit as to what can be produced artistically by a modern camera.

 I enjoyed using film cameras and also enjoyed developing my own black and white photographs but digital cameras have made photography much easier.
 I often used to enhance my digital images but I now enjoy the challenge of getting the image I want straight from the camera if possible.